As interviewed in the WPI Alumni magazine:

 For what its worth, Matt never had ridden or owned a road bike up til the day of the event (sans 1 test ride 4 weeks prior).
 Luckily, he training locally on a mountain bike with child in tow (trailer) following Stage 6 of the US equivalent of the Tour de France had prepped him well enough to make the sea-level, and only 4-5 major climbs through the near 200 mile trek.

-(Updated since 2012): The Pan-Mass Challenge is an annual bike-a-thon that today raises more money for charity than any other single athletic fundraising event in the country.
+(Updated since 2012): The Pan-Mass Challenge is an annual bike-a-thon.
+Today, it raises more money for charity than any other single athletic fundraising event in the country.
 The PMC was founded in 1980 by Billy Starr, who remains the event’s executive director, an annual cyclist, and a fundraiser.
 The PMC has since raised $375 million for adult and pediatric cancer care and research at Dana-Farber Cancer Institute through the Jimmy Fund.
 In 2012, the PMC gave a record gift of $37 million.
 The PMC pioneered the athletic fundraising industry and is today a model of fundraising efficiency.

 The event donates 100 percent of every rider-raised dollar directly to the cause.